Capital punishment in the United States: Repeal movements and legal challenges

 On October 11, 2018, Washington state became the 20th state to abolish capital punishment when its state Supreme Court deemed the death penalty unconstitutional on the grounds of racial bias.
+The state later abolished it through legislation passed in 2023.

 New Hampshire became the 21st state to abolish capital punishment on May 30, 2019, when its state senate overrode Governor Sununu's veto by a vote of 16–8.

 Colorado became the 22nd state to abolish capital punishment when governor Jared Polis signed a repeal bill on March 23, 2020, and commuted all existing death sentences in the state to life without parole.

 Virginia became the 23rd state to abolish capital punishment, and the first Southern state to do so when governor Ralph Northam signed a repeal bill on March 24, 2021, and commuted all existing death sentences in the state to life without parole.

 Since Furman, 11 states have organized popular votes dealing with the death penalty through the initiative and referendum process.
 All resulted in a vote for reinstating it, rejecting its abolition, expanding its application field, specifying in the state constitution that it is not unconstitutional, or expediting the appeal process in capital cases.

+Capital punishment in the United States has undergone significant transformations from its colonial origins to the modern era, with developments influenced by both domestic legal changes and comparative perspectives from other nations.

+The advocacy group Conservatives Concerned About the Death Penalty is creating a national network of Republican and Libertarian legislators at the state level to introduce bills aimed at abolishing or limiting the death penalty.
+The issue is framed along the values of pro-life, limited government, and fiscal responsibility.

 States that have abolished the death penalty

-A total of 23 states, plus the District of Columbia and Puerto Rico have abolished the death penalty for all crimes.
+A total of 23 states, plus the District of Columbia and Puerto Rico, have abolished the death penalty for all crimes.
 Below is a table of the states and the date that the state abolished the death penalty.
 Michigan became the first English-speaking territory in the world to abolish capital punishment in 1847.
 Although treason remained a crime punishable by the death penalty in Michigan despite the 1847 abolition, no one was ever executed under that law, and Michigan's 1962 Constitutional Convention codified that the death penalty was fully abolished.
 Vermont has abolished the death penalty for all crimes, but has an invalid death penalty statue for treason.
-When it abolished the death penalty in 2019, New Hampshire explicitly did not commute the death sentence of the sole person remaining on the state's death row.
+When it abolished the death penalty in 2019, New Hampshire explicitly did not commute the death sentence of the sole person remaining on the state's death row, Michael K. Addison.